![]() |

 I’m not talking about gun control, or even the fiscal cliff.

-I’m talking about facing the climate cliff.
+climate cliff.
 Climate change is the

 biggest long-term threat facing our economy and our society, yet we find plenty